resource/Front-End-Standards/Stylesheets/CSS.md

     }
     ```

-- Use tabs set to 4 spaces/.
+- Use tabs set to 4 spaces.

     ```css
     /* bad */